Properness of nilprogressions and the persistence of polynomial growth of given degree: Basic commutators and nilpotent progressions

 Of course, if the letters $x_i$ are elements that generate a group $G$ then we may interpret commutators recursively via $[\alpha,\beta]=\alpha^{-1}\beta^{-1}\alpha\beta$.
 It is easy to see that a trivial commutator always has the identity element as its interpretation.
 If $G$ is $s$-step nilpotent then those commutators of total weight greater than $s$ also have trivial interpretations in $G$.

 Following \cite[\S11.1]{hall}, we distinguish certain commutators, which we denote by $u_1,u_2,\ldots$, as \emph{basic commutators}.
+These are so called because in a free group $F$ with free generators $x_1,\ldots,x_r$ and lower central series $F=F_1>F_2>\ldots$ the basic commutators total weight $k$ in the $x_i$ form a free basis of the free abelian group $F_k/F_{k+1}$ (see \cite[\S11.1]{hall}).

 We define the basic commutators recursively.
 For $i=1,\ldots,r$ we set $u_i=x_i$.
 Then, having defined the basic commutators $u_1,\ldots,u_m$ of total weight less than $k$, we define a commutator $\alpha$ of total weight $k$ to be basic if \begin{enumerate} \item $\alpha=[u_i,u_j]$ for some $u_i,u_j$ with $i>j$, and \item if $u_i=[u_s,u_t]$ then $j\ge t$. \end{enumerate} We then label the basic commutators of total weight $k$ as $u_{m+1},\ldots,u_{m'}$, ordered arbitrarily subject to the constraint that basic commutators with the same weight vector are consecutive.
 This is not the same definition as that used in \cite{nilp.frei}, but the two definitions are equivalent \cite[\S11.1]{hall}.
 Note that the arbitrariness of the order implies that the list of basic commutators is not uniquely defined.
+Note, however, that if $r\ge2$ the commutators $[[\cdots[[x_2,x_1],x_1]\cdots],x_1]$ are always basic, so there are always basic commutators of every total weight, whereas if $r=1$ then $x_1$ is the unique basic commutator.

 Writing $u_1,\ldots,u_d$ for the list of basic commutators of total weight at most $s$, an arbitrary element $g$ of an $s$-step nilpotent group $G$ generated by the $x_i$ can be expressed in the form

 with $\ell_i\in\Z$.
 Indeed, we have the following result. \begin{theorem}[{\cite[Theorem 11.2.4]{hall}}] If $G$ is the free $s$-step nilpotent group on $x_1,\ldots,x_r$ then every element $g\in G$ has a unique representation in the form \eqref{eq:collected}. \end{theorem}